-Outings and Events
+Outings and Events Team Building Activities

-Giving time to support a good cause isn't just good for the soul; it's also a great way for your team members to bond.
-Place-based volunteering ideas include things like volunteering at a local soup kitchen, helping build a Habitat for Humanity house, or delivering gifts to children's hospitals during the holidays.
+Giving time to support a good cause isn't just good for the soul; it's also an excellent way for your team members to bond.
+Place-based volunteering ideas include volunteering at a local soup kitchen, helping build a Habitat for Humanity house, or delivering gifts to children's hospitals during the holidays.

-20. Mystery Dinner
+30. Mystery Dinner

 The dinner is hosted by one of your company's leaders and paid for by the company.
 These dinners allow random groups of people from the same company to spend an evening chock full of good food and conversation together.

-Optional: Give every dinner host the name of a restaurant or bar to invite everyone to congregate at once the dinners are over.
+Optional: Give every dinner host the name of a restaurant or bar to invite everyone to congregate once the dinners are over.

-Nothing says "let's work together" quite like trying not to end up in the water.
+Nothing says "let's work together," quite like trying not to end up in the water.
 Want to take advantage of the outdoors?
 Grab a paddle and head down to the closest river for a great spring or summer outing.

-Many public rivers and ponds have boat houses where you can rent kayaks and canoes -- and you can encourage folks to rent multi-person ones and pair up with people they don't usually work with.
+Many public rivers and ponds have boat houses where you can rent kayaks and canoes — and you can encourage folks to rent multi-person ones and pair up with people they don't usually work with.

-22. Trampoline Park
+32. Trampoline Park

 Hey, who says trampolines are just for kids?
 Take your team to a trampoline park for some jumping fun and a chance to work off the day's stress.
-Many cities have local places with trampoline activities -- if you're in the Boston area, check out Skyzone for trampoline dodgeball and basketball games.
+Many cities have local places with trampoline activities — if you're in the Boston area, check out Skyzone for trampoline dodgeball and basketball games.

-23. Something Touristy
+33. Something Touristy

 Embrace your city!
 Pick a hot tourist destination and go as a team.
 You can even do a Segway tour.
 (Fanny packs: optional.)
-It'll be fun to laugh at how silly it feels to be a tourist in your own city, and you might even learn something new.
+It'll be nice to laugh at how silly it feels to be a tourist in your own city, and you might even learn something new.

-24. Painting Class
+34. Painting Class

 If you're looking for a slightly more relaxing activity, take a group painting class.
 Paint Nite hosts painting classes by local artists at various bars throughout major cities for painting on canvases, wine glasses (like in the picture below), and so on.
 It's a great way to let your team members unwind, catch up over some drinks, and express their creativity.

-25. Cooking Class
+35. Cooking Class

-In the mood for something a little more... culinary?
+In the mood for something a little more culinary?
 Change up the usual outing to a bar or your local restaurant, and try a cooking class.
-Through a service such as Kitchensurfing, you can hire a professional chef to come cook a fancy meal for you in your home or office kitchen.
+Through a service such as Kitchensurfing, you can hire a professional chef to cook a fancy meal for you in your home or office kitchen.

-26. Explore a New Place
+36. Explore a New Place

-Few things more fun than getting out of the city and exploring for a day.
+Few things are more fun than getting out of the city and exploring for a day.
 So, why not do it with your team?

-27. Sports Game
+37. Sports Game

 Round up the team and head out to a sports game.
 What a fantastic way to rev up team spirit while combining both competition and camaraderie.